 A satisfied smile touched G6's lips as she watched him struggle.
 Pain.
 Humiliation.

 She walked to the piece of bread the man had kicked away.
-Looked at the boy.
-At the 'party' about to help.
-Then brought her boot down.
-Grinding the bread into filthy stones until it was unrecognizable, inedible paste.
+She looked at the boy, at the group about to help.
+"Like this," she continued.

 A collective gasp.
 The boy's eyes widened in utter despair.
 The would-be rescuers stared in horrified disbelief.
+Even Edmund, who remained poker-faced, inside his mind was also taken aback.

 "What in the world are you doing?!" one cried.